 Buying an existing business is a fantastic way to become a business owner.
 The main reason most people buy a business, rather than starting one, is for the established infrastructure and ongoing cash flow.
 People buy franchises for similar reasons – they usually come with supplier agreements and a proven system of what works and what doesn’t.
 You will need to do your research and conduct detailed due diligence.
 There’s every chance you’ll need to secure a business loan to pay the required lump sum for the business.
-Before you rush off and start looking for businesses, it’s important to take a step back and digest the insightful tips below.
+Before you rush off and start looking for businesses, it’s important to take a step back and digest these insightful tips for buying a business.

 Understand That Buying Is Less Risky Than Starting From Scratch

 Buying an existing business means receiving an operation that is already creating cash flow.
 To reduce your risk when trying to choose a business, start by asking yourself these simple questions:

 What am I good at doing?
 What experience do I have?
 What is my work ethic?
 What do I enjoy doing?
 Am I a people person, social person, or am I more introverted?
 Am I a leader, a doer, organiser, or do I need support being organised?
 Am I creative and innovative, or am I more mechanical and methodical?
 Take a personality test to learn more about yourself; maybe you will discover some things you didn’t know.

 Develop Your Decision-Making Criteria

 Your decision-making criteria are the list of features and benefits that the business needs to offer you.
 Before any investment decision is made, you need to have established decision-making criteria.

 When you think about it, you already have one.
 It is a combination of your values and your life and business experiences.
 The trouble is, it’s in the back of your mind, and it’s not very clear.
 The idea is to get all this information down on paper in a clear and concise format.
 This way, you can make a logical decision when the time is right.
 Click here to use our decision-making criteria.